Lighthouses of the United States: Northwestern Pennsylvania

 a closeup, Wikipedia's page has a good photo,

-is available, and Bing has an aerial view.
+and Bing has an aerial view.
 The lighthouse replaced an 1830 wood tower destroyed

 by collision with a ship in 1857.
 No other surviving U.S. lighthouse